mkoromina/SAFFARI/README.md

 To run this Snakemake pipeline with the different "modules", you will need two main inputs: (i) formatted and cleaned GWAS summary sumstats ( in a ```.gz``` format) and (ii) a list of top loci to finemap (usually stored as a ```.csv```file).
 GWAS sumstats should be cleaned and any duplicate SNPs shall be removed beforehand.
 Both the top loci file and the GWAS sumstats should include the columns as outputted from [Ricopili](https://sites.google.com/a/broadinstitute.org/ricopili/overview).

-Future impovements in the pipeline include creating rules for GWAS sumstats processing and creating the top loci file.
-In the meantime, GWAS sumstats from Ricopili are accepted as input.
+Future improvements in the pipeline include creating rules for GWAS sumstats processing and creating the top loci file.
+In the meantime, GWAS sumstats from Ricopili are accepted as an input.

 GWAS columns from Ricopili include:
 - ```CHR```    ```SNP```     ```BP```    ```A1```    ```A2```    ```FRQ_A_41917```    ```FRQ_U_371549```    ```INFO```    ```OR```    ```SE```    ```P```  ```ngt```    ```Direction```    ```HetISqt```    ```HetDf```    ```HetPVa```   ```Nca```    ```Nco```   ```Neff_half```